teancom/flareboard/README.md

                                          Defaults to 40
             --title TITLE                Title of the status board Defaults to 'Cloudflare - Pageviews'
-            --graph GRAPH                The type of graph - bar or line Defaults to bar

     If no file is given, flareboard will write to standard out.

 ## Configuration